Applications of the Kuznetsov formula on GL(3): the level aspect: The Kuznetsov formula for congruence subgroups of

+The sum is over representatives $\gamma$ in the quotient space having the prescribed components $c$ and $w$ in their Bruhat decomposition, which is well-defined by the compatibility condition.
 The quotient by $V$ simply allows us to restrict to positive moduli $c_1$ and $c_2$ by conjugating the $v$ matrix, which contains the signs of the moduli, to the right.

-Now the Bruhat decomposition is only defined up to an element of $U_w(\Bbb{R})$ so we define the Kloosterman sum to be zero unless $\psi_{n_1,n_2}((cw) u (cw)^{-1}) \psi_{m_1,m_2}(u^{-1}) = 1$ for all $u\in U_w(\Bbb{R})$, which we call the compatibility condition.
+If the compatibility relation fails, we simply define $S_w(\psi_{n_1,n_2},\psi_{m_1,m_2}; c) =0$.

 By a computation of Friedberg \cite[pp.\ 173-174]{FrPoincare}, only sums satisfying the compatibility condition occur in the Fourier expansion of a Poincar\'e series.
-In particular, for $n_1 n_2 m_1 m_2 \ne 0$, only the $I$, $w_4$, $w_5$, and $w_6$ Weyl elements contribute.
+In particular, for $n_1 n_2 m_1 m_2 \ne 0$, only the $I$, $w_4$, $w_5$, and $w_6$ Weyl elements contribute, since otherwise the compatibility relation is never satisfied.

 We now wish to show that the concrete expressions for the Kloosterman sums given in \eqref{klo45} and \eqref{klo6} match the abstract definition \eqref{kloabs}.

 We may parameterize representatives of $U(\Bbb{Z})\backslash\Gamma_0(N)$ by the Pl\"ucker coordinates $A_1,B_1,C_1$ and $A_2,B_2,C_2$ satisfying

 For a matrix $\gamma = \left(\begin{smallmatrix}g&h&i\\d&e&f\\a&b&c\end{smallmatrix}\right)\in \Gamma_0(N)$, these are computed by